ThaboJChesane/Life-calculator-/README.md

 # Life-calculator-
-Determines how many days, weeks and months leftin your life
+Determines how many days, weeks and months left in your life if you lived up to 90 only enter numbers